Toltec Empire: Slavery

-The status of slaves in the Toltec world is not documented.
+The status of slaves in the Toltec world is not well-documented.
 It is known, however, that the Huastec and others were carried weeping into Tula, possibly as victims for sacrificial ceremonies or as doomed chattel.

 Art

 Architecture

 Most of Tula was set up in a grid plan.
 The buildings were made of stone with an adobe finish.
 The Atlantes of Tula are representations of the god Tlahuizcalpantecuhtli in warrior attire which were used as columns to hold up the roof of the great room in the god's temple.

 Sculpture

 Some of the most famous Toltec sculptures are the Atlanteans of Tula.
 These monoliths measure just over 4.5 meters high.
 They are carved in stone basalt, and are representations of the Toltec god Tlahuizcalpantecuhtli in warrior attire.
 They are clothed in butterfly breastplates.
 Their weapons are atlatls, darts, knives of flint, and curved weapon that are characteristic of the warrior representations in the Toltec culture.

 The monumental Atlanteans are at the top of the Temple of Tlahuizcalpantecutli (also called "Morning Star"), wherefrom which all the main plaza can be seen; these sculptures are characterized by their large size and detail.